Quake rattles southern Costa Rica, Panama; no damage reported

 Jose Donderis, the head of Panama’s civil protection agency, said there were no reports of any damage or injuries in the border area.

-The earthquake, initially reported as a magnitude 6.2 but then downgraded, was very shallow, only 19 km below the Earth’s surface, which would have amplified its effect.
+The earthquake, initially reported as a magnitude 6.2 but then downgraded, was very shallow, only 19 km (11.8 miles) below the Earth’s surface, which would have amplified its effect.

 It was followed by a 4.9 magnitude aftershock half an hour later in the same location.

-A magnitude 6.0 quake is considered strong and capable of causing severe damage.
+A magnitude 6.0 quake is considered strong and capable of causing severe damage.w

 Follow Trend on Telegram.
 Only most interesting and important news